REVIEW: Srixon Z 765 Driver

 Besides, the way the Z 765 performs will have you forget about its sound in no time.
 I was extremely impressed with the club's distance output on well-struck shots, even in a dry ball testing context using old range balls.

-As you can tell by the data above, I was hitting the ball everywhere.
+Unfortunately, I was hitting the ball everywhere.
 This is of course due to my rusty golf swing in the middle of winter, but even my miss hits performed better than I expected.
 The Srixon Z 765 is an impressively forgiving driver despite a smaller clubhead, which gives me confidence that a hole will not be lost due to a poorly struck tee shot.

 I'm very excited to game the Srixon Z 765 driver this season knowing that when I put a good swing on it, my driver distance will give me more looks at birdie.
 While it is not the farthest driver I've ever tested, it is certainly one of the more forgiving in terms of accuracy.
 This gives me the confidence I need to know that I'll keep the ball in play on almost every swing, which should contribute to lower scores throughout the year.